claudiacarter/stRoNgA_pipeline/README.md

 The user can establish their own cut-off for abundance and proceed to analyse the top candidates further, e.g. by BLAST to check specificity to the parasite.

 PLEASE NOTE:
-The clustering.py and main.nf files are part of future development and are not suitable for use at this time.
+The tutorial ipython notebook, clustering.py and main.nf files are all part of future development and are not suitable for use at this time.

+fastasplitter.py is an optional script if you need to chop up any of the fasta files into smaller files to perform BLAST or any other file size-limited task.